 Mary Jo writes:

-Here’s the thing: I’ve been offered a job and accepted the offer
+Here’s the thing: I’ve been offered a job did an assessment and accepted their

-but can’t seem to locate information about giving notice and negotiating
+offer but can’t seem to locate information about giving notice and negotiating a

 The Career Doctor responds: